Keeping cats safe on the roads

 How microchipping your cat helps

-For the CatsMatter campaign to be successful, it’s really important that all cats are microchipped.
+For these campaigns to be successful, it’s really important that all cats are microchipped.
 Getting your cat microchipped means they’re much more likely to be reunited with you if they go missing.
-It also increases the changes of you being contacted if your cat is injured or, sadly, killed in an accident on the road.
+It also increases the chances of you being contacted if your cat is injured or, sadly, killed in an accident on the road.

 Microchipping your cat